Same-Writer/multi-site-scraper/README_AGENT.md

 4. **Don't modify the factory pattern** without understanding dependencies
 5. **Don't ignore rate limiting** - respect site policies

+### Resource Management
+1. **Clear unused Docker containers** to conserve system memory:
+   - Use `docker container prune` to remove stopped containers
+   - Use `docker system prune` to remove unused containers, networks, and images
+   - Always clean up after testing to prevent system resource exhaustion

+### Task Focus
+1. **Focus on completing the task(s)** that you were instructed to perform
+2. **Only perform additional actions** after requesting approval from the human developer
+3. **Do not make assumptions** about what additional work might be needed
+4. **Stick to your assigned scope** to prevent scope creep and unintended changes

 ---

 ## Development Context and History